m-lab/tcp-info/README.md

 # Parse library and command line tools

-## The *parse* package

-This package is intended to be used as a library for command line tools and other applications that need to parse the ArchivedRecord messages.

 ## CSV tool

-The cmd/csvtool directory contains a tool for parsing ArchivedRecord and producing CSV files.
+The cmd/csvtool directory contains a tool for parsing netlink-JSONL and producing CSV files.
 Currently reads netlink-jSONL from stdin and writes CSV to stdout.

 # Code Layout